Karen Godette, MD

 Winship at Emory University Hospital Midtown

 Karen Godette, MD, is a board certified radiation oncologist in the Department of Radiation Oncology at Emory University School of Medicine in Atlanta, GA.
-Dr. Godette practices general radiation oncology and specializes in breast and gynecological malignancies, prostate cancer and soft tissue sarcoma.
-Within these areas, her expertise is brachytherapy.
+Dr. Godette practices general radiation oncology and specializes in breast malignancies, prostate cancer and soft tissue sarcoma.
+Within these areas, her expertise is in brachytherapy and in intraoperative radiotherapy (IORT).
 She treats patients at Winship at Emory University Hospital Midtown where she has served as medical director since 2001.

 She has been featured in the news for her use of an implantable radiotherapy device that enables radiation treatment to be more precisely delivered as well as intraoperative radiation therapy (IORT) for early-stage breast cancer.
 Dr. Godette played a central role in creating a radiation oncology residency program at Emory.
 She served for 10 years as director of the residency program.
 She has also served as the medical director and advisor for the Grady Radiation Therapy Technology School since 1998.